 So if you’re worried about disease, the best solution is probably to ensure you wash your hands properly after turning your compost heap.

-That said, here’s 11 ways you can control mice if you do want to.
+That said, here are 11 ways you can control mice if you do want to.

 How to stop mice in the compost heap…